 A 15-month-long solo journey across four continents, carrying my violin, which taught me a lot about myself and my relation to others in the infinitely diverse world all around.
 I wrote stories throughout my trip that are accessible here.

 PhD researcher • December 2017 - March 2021

 Assessing hearing device benefit using virtual sound environments

-The PhD project aims to bridge the gap between laboratory-based tests and real world performance of hearing aids and their applications.
-It makes use of virtual sound environments to evaluate the impact of various hearing-aid signal processing strategies, with particular focus on spatial processing algorithms.
-The main lab used in this research is the Audiovisual Immersion Lab (AVIL), established at the Hearing Systems group at DTU.
+The PhD project aimed to bridge the gap between laboratory-based tests and real world performance of hearing aids and their applications.
+It made use of virtual sound environments to evaluate the impact of various hearing-aid signal processing strategies, with particular focus on spatial processing algorithms.
+The main lab used in this research was the Audiovisual Immersion Lab (AVIL), established at the Hearing Systems group at DTU.

 Traveling the world for one year • September 2016 - August 2017

 Over the course of 11 months I traveled on my own through 18 countries around the globe.
 It was a journey of exceptional scale, and it taught me a lot about myself and the world around me.
 I met countless people of all ethnicities, religions and backgrounds, and my knowledge and ability with respect to social dynamics and interactions has expanded enormously.
 I wrote stories throughout my trip that are accessible here.

 IP Quality Assurance Engineer • September 2013 - August 2016